jakobhellermann/cargo-watt/README.md

 - do a literal search and replace of `proc_macro` to `proc_macro2`.
 This may sound stupid, but in my testing this works alright.

 Of course, some crates still don't compile, in that case you need tweak things yourself.
-Notably, anything depending on `synstructure` or `syn-mid` won't work, maybe patches for those will be provided in the future aswell.
+Notably, anything depending on `synstructure` or `proc_macro_error` won't work, maybe patches for those will be provided in the future aswell.

 Lastly, a shim crate is generated which calls into the generated web assembly file and executes the token tree transformation.